checkcheckzz/coding-questions/README.md

 Statement
 ---
 The coding problem comes from interview, discussion from mitbbs and blogs I read.
-Some codes are NOT my original work.
-But I also don't know who write them.
+Some codes are NOT my original work, but I don't know who write them.

-Most code style follows [Google C++ Style Guide](http://google-styleguide.googlecode.com/svn/trunk/cppguide.xml#Local_Variables).
+Most code style follows [Google C++ Style Guide](http://google-styleguide.googlecode.com/svn/trunk/cppguide.xml).

-Total Number (not including the problem in the special topics at last): about 175 (121 done).
+Total Number (not including the problem in the special topics): about 175 (121 done).

-Although I try to run every program, bugs may still exist because the test cases are usually not enough.
+Although I try to execute every program, bugs may still exist because the test cases are not enough.
 Welcome to find bugs.
 The solution may not be optimal, welcome to give your advice.

-The time complexity is usually the worst time and space complexity does not include stack space.
+By default, the time complexity is the worst time and space complexity does not include stack space.

 Problem
 ---